louly-me/dipeshkunwar.github.io/content/authors/admin/_index.md

     date_end: 2023-10-31
     summary: |
       <small>

       - Oversaw ground operations and flight planning, including creating weight and balance charts and route layouts for gyrocopter missions.

-      -Assisted the maintenance team in record keeping and managing technical logs for daily and routine maintenance.
+      - Assisted the maintenance team in record keeping and managing technical logs for daily and routine maintenance.
       </small>

   - position: Engineering Intern - Operations Engineering and Planning Division